midnightntwrk/midnight-trusted-setup/README.md

 ## Optional: Verify the latest SRS

-The latest SRS can be found at [LatestSRS], its size is approx. `3.1GB`.
+The latest SRS can be found at [LatestSRS], its exact size is `3221225856 B`.
 Once you’ve downloaded the latest SRS, you can confirm its authenticity by comparing its SHA-256 checksum with the one listed in PARTICIPANTS.md:
 ```sh
 sha256sum <PATH-TO-DOWNLOADED-SRS>
 ```

 Next, you may verify that it is structurally correct and has the expected length of $2^{25}$ with:
 ```sh
 ./srs_utils <PATH-TO-DOWNLOADED-SRS> verify-structure -l 25
 ```